Exile (American band): 1989–1991: Move to Arista Nashville

-Their second and final album for Arista Nashville was 1991's Justice, which also featured DuBois and Sharp as producers.
+Their second and final album for Arista Nashville was 1991's Justice, which also featured DuBois as co-producer.
 Lead single "Even Now" (composed by Sharp and Marc Beeson) became the band's 21st and final entry on the Billboard country charts, with a peak of number 16.
 The follow-up was "Nothing at All", which did not chart.
-Martin noted that Arista Nashville withdrew the song due to concerns that it was too similar to Reba McEntire's "For My Broken Heart".
+According to Martin, the song was withdrawn as a single due to concerns from label executives that it sounded too similar to Reba McEntire's "For My Broken Heart".
 Both of these songs featured Martin on lead vocals.
 Another track on the album was "The Invisible Man", composed by Mac McAnally.
 Jim Patterson of the Associated Press considered this one of the album's strongest tracks lyrically, while also opining that the album had "expertly crafted" musicianship.
 In response to the withdrawal of "Nothing at All", DuBois suggested "Somebody's Telling Her Lies" as a replacement.
 Martin later recalled that, while he and Jones liked "Somebody's Telling Her Lies", the other members questioned its potential as a single.
 As a result, it was not released and Exile asked to end their contract with Arista Nashville instead.
 Additionally, Caroll was unable to attend 25 concerts in this timespan due to his son needing a liver transplant; as a result, Martin began alternating between keyboards and guitar in concert.